-Margaret Court recently caused controversy when she spoke out in opposition to same sex marriage.
-Court’s letter to The West Australian newspaper – and subsequent television interviews – divided the nation in two.
+The controversy caused when Margaret Court spoke out in opposition to same sex marriage divided the nation in two.

 On one side, Court’s supporters praised her for expressing her opinion.
 While on the other side, those in support of same sex marriage were outraged and offended.
 The LGBTI community were forced to cope with the damaging psychological effects of marginalising comments from both Court and others who agreed with her.

 There are numerous other examples, even just from the first half of 2017, like Pauline Hanson’s comments about autistic schoolchildren, Yassmin Abdel-Magied’s Anzac Day comment and the argument over proposed changes to Section 18c of the Racial Discrimination Act.

 While the nature of these and other discussions revolve around a range of issues, the accompanying debate about freedom of speech is a thread that ties them together.
 The issue is central to understanding our current cultural and political climate.

 ‘Freedom of speech, along with other rights such as the right to vote and the right to a fair trial, is important because it is a key principle underpinning a liberal democracy,’ says Deakin lecturer in politics and policy, Dr Maria Rae.

 ‘Free speech allows citizens to discuss, debate, challenge and criticize government actions without fear of punishment; it is the sign of a functioning democracy,’ Dr Rae adds.